dailystory/docs/articles/contacts/index.md

 Contacts can have user defined attributes.
 Enterprise customers of DailyStory can configure those properties for search.
 When the user defined attribute is searchable it is available in advanced search.

-For example, if your contact data is augmented with elibibility date and income data, and those fields are available to search, you will find the fields in advanced search.
+For example, if your contact data is augmented with eligibility date and income data, and those fields are available to search, you will find the fields in advanced search.

 ![User Defined Search](/articles/contacts/contacts-13.png "User Defined Search")